-A student who changes name, residence, or mailing address is expected to notify immediately, in writing, the Registrar's Office regarding the change.
+A student who changes name, residence, or mailing address is expected to notify the Registrar's Office in writing immediately regarding the change.
 Any communication from the University which is mailed to the name and address on record is considered to have been properly delivered.